rancher/dartboard/README.md

  - `dartboard destroy` destroys all infrastructure

 Special cases:
- - `dartboard apply` only runs `tofu apply` without configuring any software (Rancher, load generation, moniroting...)
+ - `dartboard apply` only runs `tofu apply` without configuring any software (Rancher, load generation, monitoring...)
  - `dartboard load` only runs k6 load tests assuming Rancher has already been deployed
  - `dartboard get-access` returns details to access the created clusters and applications